BullyWiiPlaza/Minecraft-Wii-U-Mod-Injector/README.md

 * Operating System: Windows 7, Windows 8.1 Windows 10 or Windows 11
 * .NET Framework : 4.8
 * System Memory (RAM): 2 GB
-* Screen Resolution: 1280x720 or higher, 1920x1080 is recommended.
+* Screen Resolution: 1280x720 or higher, 1920x1080 is recommended

 # Discord Server
-The new Discord Server can be found by clicking [here](https://discord.gg/EcK8x5Mdr6)
+The new Discord server can be found by clicking [here](https://discord.gg/EcK8x5Mdr6)

 # How do I report an issue?
-You can report issues using the GitHub issue page or by joining the Discord Server linked above.
+You can report issues using the GitHub issue page or by joining the Discord server linked above.

 # Credits
-Credits can be found in the ``Credits`` Page on the Mod Injector.
+Credits can be found in the ``Credits`` page on the mod injector.

 # Terms
 Before downloading the mod injector or it's source code, you must agree to the [terms of use](LICENSE.md).